stringtree/hath/README.md

   module.exports(new Hath());
 }
 ```
-This is a principle known as [_self similarity_](http://www3.amherst.edu/~rloldershaw/nature.html) and it can be very powerful.
+This is a principle known as [_self similarity_](http://www3.amherst.edu/~rloldershaw/nature.html)
+and it can be very powerful.

+As a small side-note, the example code in this document assigns a function to _module.exports_, which is a common idion
+indicaing that this function is what a caller will get when it uses, for example, ```require('./mytest')```.
+Slightly less common is the use of _module_exports_ as a function within the same file.
+This is a convenience to save the need to create a separate variable just to assign to _module_exports_.

 You may have noticed that the top-level call in the require.main of each example does not pass a callback.
 If no callback is provided, **hath** sends test summary output to its configured 'summary' handler instead.
-By default, this writes to console.out, but is easily changed by supplying overrides to the _new Hath()_ constructor as described above.
+By default, this writes to console.out, but is easily changed by supplying overrides to the _new Hath()_
+constructor as described above.

 ## Footnote